elyasha/myVelib/README.md

 ## 2.3 Rental and returning a bicycle

-- [x] To rent a bicycle a user must get to one station, identify herself (either through a velib-card or through a credit-card) and pick up one of the available bikes.
+- [x] To rent a bicycle a user must get to one station, identify herself (either through a velib-card or through a credit-card) and pick up one of the available bicycles.
 A user can only rent at most one bicycle (i.e. if she has a bicycle and has not yet returned it, she cannot rent a second one).
 To return a bicycle a user must park it to a free (and on-duty) parking bay of some station.
-When the bike is returned the cost for the ride is computed and user is automatically charged (if a charge applies).
+When the bicycle is returned the cost for the ride is computed and user is automatically charged (if a charge applies).

 ## 2.4 Computing statistics and sorting of stations